Make Theatre — Make a Difference

 The Winter/Summer Institute’s (WSI) applied theatre-making process provides a space for exploration, interaction and collaboration with participants from vastly different cultures and backgrounds.
 We bring people together to question assumptions, engage in problem-solving dialogue, experiment with biases, promote racial justice, improvise collective ideas and, most importantly, create fabulous theatre.

 Our goal is not only to share what we’ve learned and created, but to offer ways for others to devise aesthetically provocative, socially challenging theatre anywhere with anyone in almost any situation.
 Visit About Us to find out more of what we are up to!■ ■ ■

-Coming Soon: The WSI Field Guide
+Coming Winter 2022: The WSI Field Guide

 That there is a way for humans, regardless of their unique differences, inequalities, and every-thing-in-between, to find a way to communicate in a sensitive manner that gives voice to all parties involved… I feel lighter after having this experience.
 Better somehow.
 More connected in the way humans are connected. —Johanna, student

-I gained insight into the power of gathering together strangers and inspiring them to find the connections that make them a community. —Page, drug and alcohol rehab counselor
+I gained insight into the power of gathering strangers together and inspiring them to find the connections that make them a community. —Page, drug and alcohol rehab counselor

 What I take away from the residency is that WSI’s approach makes people feel welcome, includes people where they are, and allows them to work on many levels: emotional, personal, collective.
 It’s interactive, non-linear, experiential learning at its best.
 WSI welcomes and includes everyone who comes, no matter what age, gender-identification, race or background…this is something I want to incorporate in my own work. —Eleanor, community organizer, consultant